 Search Engine Optimization (SEO) copywriting is essential to target your message, so it is seen by the right audience for your products or services.
 In addition to optimized content, you should strive to inspire your audience with a quality, engaging copy so that they will want to do what you wish them to do.
 Don’t forget about the calls-to-action (CTAs) that direct them to take the desired action.

-In the context of this article, perhaps the most important aspect of content is consistency — in campaigns, messages and tone — among your emails and all your social media channels.
+In the context of this article, perhaps the most important aspect of content is consistency — in campaigns, messages, and tone — among your emails and all your social media channels.

 Not sure if your content or wording are optimal?
-Spend some time testing various styles and tones, evaluate the metrics and apply the type of content that works best to all your marketing strategies.
+Spend some time testing various styles and tones, evaluate the metrics, and apply the type of content that works best to all your marketing strategies.

 Create Custom Hashtags to Enhance Email and Social Media Marketing

-Hashtags are used to label social media posts so users can easily find and engage with content relevant to their interests.
+Hashtags are used to label social media posts, so users can easily find and engage with content relevant to their interests.
 Posts with hashtags can be discovered by users worldwide, expanding the content reach and increasing traffic on social media platforms.
 Plus, local hashtags help build community awareness and attract new customers.
 Product or brand hashtags, in turn, boost impressions and can get people talking about your business.

 Harness the power of brand hashtags by incorporating them into your combined email/social marketing strategy.
 Begin by developing a custom brand hashtag — one that represents your brand and is easy to remember.
-You can use in your social media posts and emails.
+You can use it in your social media posts and emails.
 Consider creating additional and unique hashtags related to special events, such as conferences or one-off marketing promotions.

 While typically found on social media platforms, hashtags can be used in email subject lines and body content.
 This allows your email subscribers to find, share and/or view relevant information on social media using your hashtag.
 Think about adding a live social media feed to your email to introduce your subscribers to your posts.
 Provide a hashtag to encourage them to join the conversation.